martian-lang/martian-docs/content/inspecting-pipelines/index.md

 To access the UI, simply direct your browser to the specified URL.

 Alternatively, you may choose a specific port using the `--uiport` command-line option.
-By default, if a specific port is chosen the authentication token is only required for API calls which modify the pipestance state.
-These default behaviors can call be altered with the `mrp` flags `--disable-ui`, `--disable-auth`, `--require-auth`, and `--auth-key`.
+By default, if a specific port is chosen, the authentication token is only required for API calls which modify the pipestance state.
+These default behaviors can be altered with the `mrp` flags `--disable-ui`, `--disable-auth`, `--require-auth`, and `--auth-key`.

-Normally, when a pipeline run completes, mrp terminates and the user interface is no longer available.
-If `mrp` was started with `--noexit` then it will stay up until mrp is killed (either with an operating system signal or with `mrstat --stop`).
+Normally, when a pipeline run completes, `mrp` terminates and the user interface is no longer available.
+If `mrp` was started with `--noexit` then it will stay up until `mrp` is killed (either with an operating system signal or with `mrstat --stop`).

 ### Pipeline details